George Oberle

 George Oberle is History Librarian at George Mason University, where he has held librarian faculty roles since 2004.
 He also teaches as an Associate (Term) Professor in the university’s Department of History and Art History.
 Oberle co-founded and serves as director the Center for Mason Legacies, an interdisciplinary research center chartered by the College of Humanities and Social Sciences in collaboration with University Libraries.

 Oberle received his Ph.D. in history from George Mason University and pursues research interests including the significance of knowledge creation and dissemination.
-His book, Creating an Informed Citizenry: Contested Knowledge in the Early American Republic, published by the University of Virginia Press, examines early debates in the United States over how best to educate the constituents of the new nation.
+His book, Creating an Informed Citizenry: Knowledge and Democracy in the Early American Republic. published by the University of Virginia Press, examines early debates in the United States over how best to educate the constituents of the new nation.
 In this work Oberle explores the political and cultural impact of information revolutions on the United States and in the broader Atlantic World.
 Oberle’s latest individual research focuses on archival institutions of the early American republic and how they reflect the political constructions of knowledge.

 As director of the Center for Mason Legacies (CML), Oberle collaborates with a team of scholars who use local history and digital methods to explore broader historiographical themes.
 Work by CML faculty, graduate and undergraduate students and community scholars seeks to illuminate and the lasting legacies of slavery and racism in the region.
 This research focuses on two interconnected themes emerging from the legacy of our university’s namesake, George Mason IV, his family and the people he enslaved and from the ongoing impact of settler colonialism on the northern Virginia region.
 Oberle’s latest journal article, co-authored with CML Associate Director Benedict Carton in American Nineteenth Century History’s special issue on universities and slavery, “From the Enslaved Children of George Mason to Black Lives Next Door: rediscovering the namesake of Virginia’s largest university in the “plantation” suburbs of Washington, D.C.,” explores these ties.
 In it, Oberle and Carton describe how teaching the history of George Mason, the man, including his role as enslaver and how that complicates his memory, opened up new insights into the motivations of the latter-day admirers who elevated his name as they shepherded our university’s growth in the Washington, D.C. suburbs.